Siege of the British Residency in Kabul: Prelude

-In addition, as the principal negotiator of the humiliating treaty of Gandamak, Cavagnari was hated by the Afghan populace.
-Despite this, he was chosen by the Governor-General Lord Lytton, who trusted and appreciated him.
+In addition, as the principal negotiator of the humiliating treaty of Gandamak, Sir Louis Cavagnari was hated by the Afghan populace.
+Despite this, he was chosen by the Viceroy of India, Lord Lytton, who trusted and appreciated him.

 The envoy arrived in Kabul on July 24, 1879, with his assistant, a surgeon, and an escort of 75 soldiers of the elite Queen's Own Corps of Guides led by Lieutenant Walter Hamilton VC.
 The escort (25 Sowars of the Guides Cavalry and 50 Sepoys of the Guides Infantry) was kept small, so as to avoid provoking the Afghans.